clangupc/clangupc.github.io/index.md

 #### Clang UPC

 Clang UPC is the first implementation of the UPC language by using the Clang and LLVM framework.
-The current work is based on the LLVM 3.4 version of Clang/LLVM.

 Two GitHub repositories (https://github.com/Intrepid/llvm-upc and https://github.com/Intrepid/clang-upc) are used for developing Clang UPC.

 More info: [Clang UPC webpage](/clang-upc/)